Country of Origin

-Clearly it would be a very narrow still taller affair with asymmetrical not force-canceling bass loading and what looked like two short outriggers to secure a wider floor stance.
-I expected sensitivity 3dB higher than Piu, lower excursions for equivalent SPL.
-Donatas confirmed "true 96dB/1m and very low distortion".
+Clearly it would be a very narrow very tall affair with asymmetrical not force-canceling bass loading and what looked like two short outriggers to secure a wider floor stance.
+I expected sensitivity 3dB higher than Piu and lower excursions for equivalent SPL.
+Donatas confirmed "a true 96dB/1m with very low distortion".
 What finish options would he offer and was this new range situated above or below Piu?
-"This series will have Piu sound features with a more cost-effective cabinet material.
+"This series will have Piu sonics with a more cost-effective cabinet material.
 I've not finalized the finish options yet."

-When his FaceBook page showed the photo at right with enigmatic sneak peek, new project caption, I wondered just what people made of it.
+When his FaceBook page showed the photo at right with an enigmatic new project caption, I wondered just what people made of it.
 Would they recognize a rear baffle for a tall narrow speaker?
 I spotted twin port holes plus a terminal hole.
-But I wasn't at all sure what the central section might signify.
+But I wasn't sure what the central section might signify.
 Decompression vents for the midranges?
 The Polish fall show in Warsaw would tell all.

 By October 3rd, we had this: "The first 3D render shows the 200cm tall performer as our most ambitious complex project to date.
-The smaller model of this series will stand 110cm tall, smaller than the floorstanding Piu.
+The smaller model of this range will stand 110cm tall, smaller than floorstanding Piu.
 The five drivers are the very best we could find for the task.
 More info on those and the filter will come at the show.
-Finish shall be super-gloss black on the cheeks and a finish never before seen applied in the loudspeaker industry for the remaining parts in one of three available colors."
+Finish shall be super-gloss black on the cheeks and a finish never before seen in the loudspeaker industry for the remaining parts in one of three available colors."

-Asked whether he had a name for it yet, Donatas very much had.
+Asked whether he had a name for it yet, Donatas had.

 "It's Linga.
 That's Sanskrit for form or symbol."